nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 A `BranchUniversalObject` is a container that Branch uses to organize and track pieces of content within your app.
 As a single, self-contained object associated with each thing that you want to index with Google, it provides convenient methods for sharing, deep linking, and tracking how often that thing is viewed.

 You build a `BranchUniversalObject` by assembling parameters.
-After the parameters are assembled, you can call `registerView` to ensure Branch adds the content to the index.
+After the parameters are assembled, you call a method to ensure Branch adds the content to the index.

 {% if page.ios %}